 Fairness is, essentially, an abstract socio-political concept that implies impartiality, justice and equity (Rawls, 1958; Young, 1994).
 Nevertheless, fairness was usually quantified with the so-called inequality measures to be minimized (Atkinson, 1970; Rothschild and Stiglitz, 1973; Sen, 1973).
 Unfortunately, direct minimization of typical inequality measures contradicts the maximization of individual outcomes and it may lead to inferior decisions.
 The concept of fairness has been studied in various areas beginning from political economics problems of fair allocation of consumption bundles (Dalton, 1920; Pigou, 1912; Rawls, 1958) to abstract mathematical formulation (Steinhaus, 1949).
 In order to ensure fairness in a system, all system entities have to be equally well provided with the system's services.
 This leads to concepts of fairness expressed by the equitable efficiency (Ogryczak, 1997; Kostreva and Ogryczak, 1999: Luss, 1999).
-The concept of equitably efficient solution is a specific refinement of the Pareto-optimality taking into account the inequality minimization according to the Pigou-Dalton approach.
+The concept of equitably efficient solution is a specific refinement of the Pareto-optimality, taking into account the inequality minimization according to the Pigou-Dalton approach.

 The paper is organized as follows.
-In the next section the equitable optimization with the preference structure that complies with both the efficiency (Pareto-optimality) and with the Pigou-Dalton principle of transfers is used to formalize the fair solution concepts.
-In Section 3 the use of scalar inequality measures in bicriteria models to search for a compromise fair and efficient allocations is analyzed.
-There is shown that properties of convexity and positive homogeneity together with some boundedness condition are sufficient for a typical inequality measure to guarantee the corresponding fair consistency.
-Further, two alternative multiple criteria models equivalent to equitable optimization are introduced thus allowing to generate a larger variety of fair and efficient resource allocation schemes.
+In the next section the equitable optimization with the preference structure that complies with both efficiency (Paretooptimality) and the Pigou-Dalton principle of transfers is used to formalize the fair solution concepts.
+In Section 3 the use of scalar inequality measures in bicriteria models to search for fair and efficient allocations is analyzed.
+It is shown that properties of convexity and positive homogeneity, together with some boundedness condition are sufficient for a typical inequality measure to guarantee that it can be used consistently with the equitable optimization rules.
+Further, two alternative multiple criteria models equivalent to equitable optimization are introduced, thus allowing for generation of a larger variety of fair and efficient resource allocation schemes.
 In Section 4 the multiple criteria model of the cumulative ordered outcomes is analyzed.
-This model covers the MMF and the Ordered Weighted Averaging (Yager, 1988) as special cases but it allows also for the reference point approaches.
-In Section 5 the alternative model of multiple targets is introduced.
-There is shown that the fair dominance can be expressed by pointwise comparison of mean shortfalls to several real target values.
+This model covers the MMF and the Ordered Weighted Averaging (Yager, 1988) as special cases, but it allows also for the reference point approaches.
+In Section 5 the alternative model of multiple targets is introduced where the mean shortfalls to several real target values forms the multiple criteria to be minimized.
 The model requires a finite set of outcome values or its approximation with some grid but it is very attractive computationally.

-2 Equity and fairness
+2. Equity and fairness